-6.1.1 HIGHWAY VEHICLE EMISSIONS INVENTORY
+6.1.1 Highway Vehicle Emissions Inventory

 This inventory documented herein described specifically how United States Environmental Protection Agency's (USEPA's) MOVES2014a (MOVES) was used to estimate the 2017 annual criteria pollutants' and GHG's emissions as well as 2017 daily criteria pollutants from on-road vehicles and total energy consumption in the State.
 MOVES2014 is the best tool used in developing these criteria pollutants and GHG emission estimates.
-Moreover, MOVES was used at the County scale to estimate the emissions of carbon dioxide (CO_2), nitrous oxide (N_2O) and methane (CH_4) as these pollutants basically make up the GHG pollutants.
+Moreover, MOVES was used at the County scale to estimate the emissions of carbon dioxide (CO2), nitrous oxide (N2O) and methane (CH4) as these pollutants basically make up the GHG pollutants.

 Emissions were estimated based on emission factors and vehicle activity.
 Consequently, emission factors for vehicles were based on vehicle type such as passenger cars, passenger trucks, vehicle age and the vehicle's operating modes.
 Operating modes for running, start, and idle emissions are included in MOVES.
 It should be noted that operating modes for running emissions were based on vehicle speed as well as whether the vehicle was accelerating, decelerating or cruising.
-In addition, the emission factors from all vehicles varied over the entire range of conditions these vehicles operate such as the ambient air temperature, speed, traffic conditions, road types, road topography, etc. Furthermore, these generated emission factors were then multiplied by the appropriate VMT to estimate the criteria pollutants' and GHG's emissions.
+In addition, the emission factors from all vehicles varied over the entire range of conditions these vehicles operate such as the ambient air temperature, speed, traffic conditions, road types, road topography, etc. Furthermore, these generated emission factors were then multiplied by the appropriate VMT to estimate the criteria pollutants' and GHG's emissions and energy consumption.
+Moreover, the inventory must also account for non-exhaust or evaporative emissions.
 It is also important to look at the fleet, which is composed of several generations, types of vehicles and their emission control technologies, each of which performs differently.